Herbert C. Hoover (1874-1964)

 Figure 1.--Here Herbert (center) is at about age 7.
 He is with his sister and brother in 1881.
 Their farther had died a year earlier.
 Their mother, a school teacher, died 2 years later leaving the children orophans.

 Herbert C. Hoover was the 30th President of the United States.
 His was a failed presidency.
 Hoover has to be ranked as perhaps the greatest failure as an American president.
 Surely there were several less than competent presidents.
 Hoover was, however, higly competent.
 HJis failure was that he was locked in by his ideological view on the proper role of the government.
 So often in American history, presidents have risen to the occasion in times of national crises.
 Hoover did not.
-It was not because of lack of competence.
+It was not because of lack of competence or effort.
 It was not that he was a mean-spirited man, in fact Hoover's record of service abroad and at home spanned half a century.
 Hoover brought to the Presidency an unparalleled reputation for public service as an engineer, administrator, and humanitarian.
-His policies, however, left Americans to fight the full furry of the Great Depression with little assistance from their government.
+And he oversaw the greatest Federal opeace time intervention in the economy than any other president.
+The problem was that economics was a still not fully developed discipline.
+And neither he or the Congress understood the cause of the economuc down turn or the impact of the policies that they were putting in place to deal with it.
 Lives were ruined, and people went hungry.
 Americans asked why a man who had saved so many European children was now allowing American children go hungary.
+Strident voves from the left and right were beginning to attract increasing appeal.
 Many dispaired and the very survival of the republic was in question when President Hoover turned over the presidency to Franklin Roosevelt.

 Parents